-The Council receives developers' deposits as a result of granting planning permission, where works are to be carried out or new facilities provided as a result of that permission.
+The council receives developers' deposits as a result of granting planning permission, where works are to be carried out or new facilities provided as a result of that permission.
 The sums are given for both revenue and capital purposes and must be spent in accordance with the agreement and within the timescale set out in the agreement.

-Recent plans associated with the resources includes working in partnership with Trent and Dove to deliver affordable housing and the provision of play equipment to improve open spaces.
+Recent plans associated with the resources includes working in partnership with Trent and Dove to deliver affordable housing and the provision of play equipment to improve open spaces and the enhancement of leisure provision at Shobnall and Uttoxeter.
+The existing capital programme includes utilizing S106 monies to support the bringing forward of plans for the Uttoxeter Sports Hub.